MakeOS/GhostBirdOS/docs/HowTo/Run/index.md

 # How To Run #

-To make a great project, we try our best to support developers work no matter what platform they are using, such as Windows and Linux, Runing Ghost Bird OS needs steps as follow:
+To make a great project, we try our best to support developers work no matter what platform they are using, such as Windows and Linux.
+With several steps below, you can easily run our funny OS:

-1. Get a stable version of source(release better).
+1. Get a stable version of source([release version](https://github.com/MakeOS/GhostBirdOS/releases "release version on our github") better).
 2. Install toolchain, virtual macthine and some other tools you need.
 3. Prepare virtual image.
-4. Compile the code.
+4. Compiling code and writing to the virtual image.

-## Get a stable version of source ##
+## 1.Get a stable version of source ##

 You can easily download and participate in the development of Ghost Bird Operating System Project by the following way: